RedisLabs/redislabs-docs/content/rv/quick-setup.md

 ## Step 2: Create a new Redis Cloud Pro subscription

 Add a new subscription to your account, if you do not already have one.
-If you do have an existing Redis Cloud Pro subscription, then proceed to Step 3.

 ![new_subscription](/images/rv/new_subscription.png?width=800&height=406)

 For a new subscription, you will need to provide the following:

 1. A subscription name
-1. The cloud region in which you want your databases to be created
 1. Whether you want to use [Redis on
     Flash]({{< relref "/rs/concepts/memory-architecture/redis-flash.md" >}})
     or pure RAM Redis database
+1. The cloud region in which you want your databases to be created
+1. Whether you want to use Multi-AZ for in-memory replication to another availability zone in the same region
 1. Please provide the required Deployment CIDR - this is an IPv4 subnet with /24 subnet mask, in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation), that you would like Redis Cloud Pro to use for this subscription.
 For a standard deployment, you can specify 10.0.1.0/24.
-Later on, you will have to create a VPC peering link to your application, therefore, please make sure that the CIDR you provide does not conflict with your application VPC CIDR.
+Later on, you will have to create a VPC peering link to your application, therefore, please make sure that the CIDR you provide does not conflict with your application VPC CIDR
+    1. Whether you want Persistent Storage Encription

 Once your selections are made, click **Next** to finalize your subscription.